The Best Pistol Red Dot Sights

 A red dot will give you considerably faster target acquisition and more situational awareness.

-Now that you have a sense for the best pistol-friendly red dot sights, but you may still be wondering – what’s the advantage of mounting one in the first place?
+Now that you have a sense of the best pistol-friendly red dot sights, you may still be wondering – what’s the advantage of mounting one in the first place?

-It will become much easier to shoot in dim light – especially vs irons.
-Plus many red dots work well in combination with longer range scopes and night vision, essentially layering on another level of performance.
+• Improved low-light performance: Red dots make it much easier to shoot in dim light – especially vs. irons.
+Plus, some red dots work well in combination with night vision, essentially layering on another level of performance.

 Potential Shortcomings

-As we have seen here – you’re looking at $80-$100 minimum for a budget red dot – possibly $400+ for a more rugged model.
-Add to that mounts (because you’ll need to mount the optic in a way that suits your shooting style) which means you’ll need a MOS-ready (modular optic system) pistol or a separate rail.
+• Additional costs: As we have seen here – you’re looking at $80-$100 minimum for a budget red dot – possibly $400+ for a more rugged model.
+Add to that mounts (because you’ll need to mount the optic in a way that suits your shooting style) or adapter plates and you’ll need a MOS-ready (modular optic system) pistol or a separate rail on your pistol.

 Conclusion